 Siege: How General Washington Kicked the British Out of Boston and Launched a Revolution by Roxane Orgill

 - Was it OK that Washington owned slaves?
-This was a big question for Sarah – whether someone can be considered a hero even if they do something we consider “wrong.”
-We talked about the culture of the time, but we also talked about how Arnold Schwarzenegger is one of Sarah’s heroes even though he cheated on his wife.
+This was a big question for Ashar – whether someone can be considered a hero even if they do something we consider “wrong.”
+We talked about the culture of the time, but we also talked about how Arnold Schwarzenegger is one of Ashar’s heroes even though he cheated on his wife.

 - What made George Washington a good leader of the Revolution?
 We think it’s because he was willing to think outside the box – for instance, by letting black people into his decimated army to bolster his forces, even going against his advisors to do so.